 Don’t hesitate to contact the patient business office staff with questions about your account.
 Office hours are 9:00 a.m. to 4:30 p.m., Monday through Friday.
 They can be reached by calling (303) 498-3600.

 Prior to discharge, you and your family will be provided with instructions for your continuing care requirements at home or at other care facilities until you can return home.
 Before leaving the hospital, be sure to obtain a clearance form from the patient business office.
 When you are ready, a hospital representative will accompany you to your vehicle.
 Please remember to take all your personal belongings with you.

-Within a few weeks after your visit to PVMC, you may be asked to participate in a short survey regarding your stay.
-If selected, you will receive the survey through the mail.
-Please take a few minutes to complete the survey, as the results are very important to us.
+Within a few weeks after your visit to PVMC, you may receive a phone call asking you to participate in a short survey regarding your stay.
+We encourage you to take a few minutes to answer the surveyor’s questions, as the results are very important to us.
 Our goal is to meet or exceed your expectations.
 If you feel we have achieved this goal, please indicate that in your survey.